-A: VM-20 Section 4.A.1 specifies that the Deterministic Reserve is to be calculated using scenario 12 from the set of Stochastic Exclusion Test scenarios.
+A: VM-20 Section 4.A.1 specifies that the Deterministic Reserve is to be calculated using scenario 12 from the set of prescribed scenarios used in the Stochastic Exclusion Ratio Test.

 Q 12.10: What changes should be made to the prescribed economic stochastic scenario generator parameters for non-U.S. economies?